univention/ox-connector/README_USERS.md

 ## Queue Tooling

 The connector works with as described above.
 It saves the changed objects in JSON files.
 These files are queued in a directory: `/var/lib/univention-appcenter/apps/ox-connector/data/listener/`.
 The queue is processed by the App software inside a Docker container.
 As the data is transferred from UCS to the OX Connector via JSON, you can in fact manipulate the queue.
-There are no convenient tools for that, but as the files are rather simple, it is still possbile to...
+There are no convenient tools for that, but as the files are rather simple, it is still possible to...

 ### Delete an item from the queue